iamsahm/bank-tech-test/planning/Task.md

 -   user types in withdrawal with a fraction of a penny
 -   user types in deposit with a date
 -   user types in withdrawal with a date

+# possible todos

+change it so that the dates stored are datetime objects, and the date printed is formatted to the desired format